 So Much Gray Area

 Generally, all the chatter about digitally enhancing photos is overblown.
-It’s an issue that consists mostly of gray area; there are no one-size fits all answers.
+It’s an issue that consists mostly of gray areas; there are no one-size fits all answers.
 It just depends on what you are trying to achieve with your work.
-Again, the reasons for leaving documentary style photographs relatively untouched are fairly obvious.
+Again, the reasons for leaving documentary-style photographs relatively untouched by photo manipulation are fairly obvious.
 But what about something like astrophotography?
 These photographs benefit immensely from some tweaking in Photoshop in order to make more apparent things that we can’t normally see with the naked eye; it’s a necessity, nothing evil about it.

 Milky Way over Lake Mary, Flagstaff – AZ – Perseids Meteor Shower by Logan Brumm Photography and Design, on Flickr